bazelbuild/bazel-blog/_posts/2017-10-16-windows-retrospect.md

 ---
 layout: posts
-title: Bazel on Windows: a year in retrospect
+title: "Bazel on Windows -- a year in retrospect"
 ---

 Bazel on Windows is no longer experimental.
 We think Bazel on Windows is now